lizmat/raku-all-modules/cpan/TBROWDER/Date-Names/README.md

 Module **Date::Names** - Provides month and weekday names for numbers (multilingual)

-This is Version 2 with significant differences and more features compred to Version 1:
+This is Version 2 with significant differences and more features compared to Version 1:

 + Changes: